-Pactriglo was founded on the premise that maximizing developer utilization of existing zoning could circumvent the lengthy political process and help solve LA’s housing crisis, and its custom application could only meet that objective by harnessing OmniSci’s power to query and visually explore regional housing data much faster than any other analytics platform.
+Pactriglo was founded on the premise that maximizing developer utilization of existing zoning could circumvent the lengthy political process and help solve LA’s housing crisis.
+Its custom application could only meet that objective by harnessing the power of OmniSci to query and visually explore regional housing data much faster than any other analytics platform.

-The company’s first task was to identify available zoning by pulling data from four public sources and making those 45 million records searchable by OmniSci Core’s SQL engine.
+The company’s first task was to identify available zoning by pulling data from four public sources and making those 45 million records searchable by OmniSci Core SQL-engine.

 This massive searchable repository would not be feasible with other analytic platforms.
 “Without OmniSci, we wouldn’t be able to present the level of insights at the scale that we’re working with.
 Even on an exceptionally fast CPU machine, you simply can’t crunch a ton of data quickly,” argues Pezzillo.